Managing Lake Health

 - Natural beauty and peaceful recreation

-- Protection against algae blooms and shoreline erosion
+- Protection from algae blooms and shoreline erosion

-- Excess phosphorus and nutrients from runoff, which fuel algae growth
+- Runoff carrying excess phosphorus and nutrients, which fuel algae growth

 The Shoreline Connection

 What happens on land directly impacts the lake.
-Shorelines are the lake’s first line of defense — or the first place pollution can get in.
+Shorelines are the lake’s first line of defense - or the first place pollution can enter.
 Natural shorelines with native vegetation:

 - Slow down and filter stormwater runoff